davidgasquez/handbook/content/random/random.md

 - Most of our everyday actions can be traced back to some form of signaling or status seeking.
   - A classic example of this would be a luxury watch: A Rolex isn't better at telling the time than a cheap Casio – but a Rolex signals something about its owner's economic power and thus their social standing.
   - When signaling, the more expensive and useless the item is, the more effective it is as a signal.
-Although eyeglasses are expensive, they’re a poor way to signal wealth because they’re very useful; a person might get them not because ey is very rich but because ey really needs glasses.
+Although eyeglasses are expensive, they're a poor way to signal wealth because they're very useful; a person might get them not because ey is very rich but because ey really needs glasses.
 On the other hand, a large diamond is an excellent signal; no one needs a large diamond, so anybody who gets one anyway must have money to burn.
 - Our brains deliberately hide this fact from us and others (self deception).
 - Signaling can be broken down into different components:
   - Signal Message: This is whatever (hidden) subtext you are trying to convey.